emptier-lab/Noon/README.md

 # Noon UI Library

-A modern, sleek UI library for Roblox exploits with a focus on simplicity and aesthetics.
+A modern, sleek UI library with a focus on simplicity and aesthetics.

 ## Features